 We’ll say it anyway: Only the hotels that stay current with the latest trends will be able to survive in an industry that’s increasingly adopting the language of younger generations.
 And the younger generations all speak social media.
-“Facebook CTA Button: Earn Hotel Bookings for Free” is an article for hotels on how to use Facebook, and “How to Use Instagram Stories to Market Your Hotel” is one on using Instagram.
+You can read “Social Media Marketing for Hotels: 5 Must-Try Tips” and “How to Use Instagram Stories to Market Your Hotel“.

 #10 Marketing widgets